eugene-sew/gtp-ecs-dr/README.md

 - **RDS Read Replica Recreation**: After promoting a read replica to a standalone database, AWS RDS does not support converting it back to a read replica.
 The `dr-deactivate.sh` script includes logic to recreate the cross-region read replica using Terraform.

 - **Regular Testing**: Regular testing of DR procedures is essential to ensure readiness.

-## Next Steps

-For the implementation roadmap and future enhancements, see the [DR Implementation Plan](docs/dr-implementation-plan.md).